survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 npm i webpack-dev-server --save-dev
 ```

-Just like in the previous chapter, we'll need to define an entry point to the `scripts` section of *package.json*.
-Given our *index.html* is below *./build*, we should let *webpack-dev-server* to serve the content from there.
-We'll move this to Webpack configuration later, but this will do for now:
+Just like in the previous chapter, we'll need to define a new command to the `scripts` section of *package.json*:

 **package.json**